 It gets even funnier when you hold down the fast forward button, increasing the speed and pitch.

 The Sims, of course.
 It became so famous the Pussycat Dollsactually re-recorded one of their songs in Simlish!

-And it wasn't just the Pussycat Dolls either, with artists such as Barenaked Ladies, Paramore, Lily Allen, Pixie Lott, Gaelic Storm, The Flaming Lips, Depeche Mode and Anthrax have recorded Simlish versions of one of their songs.
+And it wasn't just the Pussycat Dolls either; artists such as Barenaked Ladies, Paramore, Lily Allen, Pixie Lott, Gaelic Storm, The Flaming Lips, Depeche Mode and Anthrax have recorded Simlish versions of one of their songs.
 The Ting Tings went one further and actually recorded one of their songs on their debut album entirely in Simlish.

 Little bits of Simlish are taken from real languages, to make it sound universal.
 Will Wright has said that if you think you hear your Sim saying something that sounds like your native language, it probably is.

 However, all the sounds found in Simlish (with the exception of perhaps an alveolar trill, the rolled R of Spanish) are also found in English.
 This is especially true of the Simlish vowel system, which has the five bajillion vowel sounds (complete with diphthongization!) of American English, a number which is rather uncommon.